Killing of Ali Forney

-Ali He'shun Forney (April 12, 1975 – December 5, 1997) was an African-American gay and gender non-conforming transgender youth who also used the name Luscious.
+The killing of Ali Forney occurred on December 5, 1997.
+Forney was an African-American gay and gender non-conforming transgender youth who also used the name Luscious.

+Forney was raised by their single mother in Brooklyn.
+They started working as a sex worker at age 13, and they were subsequently rejected by their family.
+They were homeless for several years.
+They became ineligible for city youth shelters at age 19.
+In 1996, Forney was invited to explain the needs of homeless transgender youth to social workers.

-Forney was a peer counselor of and advocate for homeless lesbian, gay, bisexual, and transgender (LGBT) youth and was killed on the street in the Harlem neighborhood of Manhattan in New York City.
-The Ali Forney Center for homeless LGBT youth was named after Forney when it opened in New York City in June 2002.
+In December 1997, Forney was shot to death in Harlem.
+They were the third young transgender sex worker murdered in Harlem within a period of several months.
+The murder case was investigated by the NYPD, but was never solved.
+In 2002, the Ali Forney Center for homeless LGBT youth was named after the murder victim.

-Life
+Background

 Forney was born in Charlotte, North Carolina, and raised in Brooklyn, by a single mother.
 Forney said that they first engaged in sex work at 13, and that the $40 made them feel rich.
 Rejected by their family at around that time, Forney was put in a group home, from which they soon ran away.
 Forney was in a series of foster placements, but found the streets preferable.
 Forney, assigned male at birth, continued to work as a sex worker, often dressed in women's clothing.
 Forney admitted to using crack cocaine "because it eased the degradation and fear" from sex work.

 At 17, Forney joined the Safe Horizon Streetwork program, where counselors helped them acquire a Social Security card and a medical card.
 Forney completed a GED and, at the time of their death, had started to work with the staff to help other homeless youth.
 After turning 18, Forney received a settlement for a childhood car accident, but remained estranged from their family, and was ineligible for city youth shelters after reaching the age of 19.

 Proudly HIV-negative, Forney became good at peer counseling and promoted safety, carrying a pocketful of condoms and offering them to drug dealers.
 Forney said, "I became a peer educator because I see so many HIV-infected people on the stroll.
 Even now, there are people who don't know how to use condoms."
 In 1996, Forney was invited to San Francisco, California, to tell social workers about the needs of homeless transgender youth.

+Killing

 At 4 a.m. on December 5, 1997, Forney was found by the police shot to death on the sidewalk in front of a housing project on East 131st Street in Harlem.
 According to The New York Times Forney was the third young transgender sex worker murdered in Harlem in fourteen months.
-Forney's murder has never been solved.
+Despite an investigation by the NYPD, Forney's murder has never been solved.

 Over seventy people attended Forney's memorial service.